The idea of proactive customer service is to answer the following question.

 More self-serve materials and proactive resources will limit the number of calls and emails your agents have to answer.
 Thus, it will help you limit the involvement of the workforce and take the heat off some of your employees.

 This, of course, is linked to your employees’ happiness which is another crucial thing.

 With fewer requests comes less stress.

 Focusing on creating helpful resources and serving your customers without the need for direct contact will surely help your agents get more balance in the work.
-This will, again, impact their level of happiness and satisfaction, which, in the result, will impact how they serve customers.
+This will, again, impact their level of happiness and satisfaction, which, as a result, will impact how they serve customers.